influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 #### License enforcement is currently an opt-in feature

-In currently available versions of InfluxDB Clustered, license enforcement is an opt-in feature.
-This allows InfluxData to introduce license enforcement to a limited number of customers in a way that can easily be disabled if issues arise.
+In currently available versions of InfluxDB Clustered, license enforcement is an opt-in feature that allows InfluxData to introduce license enforcement to customers, and allows customers to deactivate the feature if issues arise.
 In the future, all releases of InfluxDB Clustered will require an active license to use the product.

-To opt into license enforcement, enable the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.
+To opt into license enforcement, include the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.

 {{% /note %}}